 301, 302.
 Greek.
-Reading of the Gospel of John the first semester, with special attention to conjugations and declensions.
-Reading of the Gospel of Mark the second semester, supplemented by the use of Dana and Mantey's Manual Grammar of the Greek New Testament.
+Reading of the Gospel of Mark, supplemented by the use of Dana and Mantey's Manual Grammar of the Greek New Testament.
 Prescribed, first or second year, two hours both semesters.
 Professor Siegel.

-303, 304.
-Greek.
-Reading in the Lucan writings both semesters, with continued study of Dana and Mantey.
-Prescribed, second or third year, two hours both semesters.
+303. Greek.
+Reading in the Lucan writings, with continued study of Dana and Mantey.
+Prescribed, second or third year, two hours, fall semester.
 Professor Siegel.